ansitun/mseshachalam.github.io-hugo/content/post/why-i-think-php-is-a-worst-career-choice.md

 +++

-## Why I Think PHP Is A Worst Career Choice
+## Why I Think PHP Is the 'Worst' Career Choice

 There are lot of good things about PHP like,

-1. Its easy to lean
+1. It's easy to lean
 2. No pointers
 3. No need to compile or worry about anything except writing code
 4. Can do things easily, rapid application prototyping